flaab/pz-django-blog/README.md

 # A wordpress alternative for Django Sites

-A bootstrapped and full-fledged blog engine that blends into django-admin.
-It implements markdown posts and flatpages, multiple authors, categories, tags, galleries, moderated comments with recaptcha, search engine, related posts, discussion pages, social sharing, json-ld schemas, RSS feed and sitemap.
+A bootstrapped and complete blog engine that blends into django-admin and works right out of the box.

+## Features

+- Mark-down posts and flatpages
+- Multiple authors with bio and avatar
+- Moderated comments with Recaptcha
+- Browseable categories and tags
+- Embeddeable media galleries
+- Built-in search engine
+- Discussion pages
+- Json-ld schemas
+- Social sharing
+- Related posts
+- Atom RSS feed
+- Sticky posts
+- Sitemap

+The templates are bootstrap-ready and fully customizable.

 ![PZ-Django-Blog](https://www.dropbox.com/s/sqoj5n950ei4kv3/pz-django-blog.png?raw=1)